Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 5. Does any individual direct, determine, or have substantial influence over important decisions made by your company, including decisions regarding your company’s business, finances,

 or structure?
-These are important decision-makers over your company.
+These are important decision-makers in your company.

 What entities are covered by the Corporate Transparency Act?
 Which are Exempt?